 The following books serve as introductions to various aspects of U.S. law, legal research, and legal writing.
 Please see a reference librarian if you need additional help finding books.

-Copies of Black's Law Dictionary (9th edition) are located in the 3rd Floor Reference Section.
-Bilingual legal dictionaries are located in the 3rd Floor Reference Section in the K52 range.
+Copies of Black's Law Dictionary (11th edition) are located in the 3rd Floor reference section.
+Bilingual legal dictionaries are located in the 3rd Floor reference section in the K52 range.
 Bilingual legal dictionaries are available in English/Spanish, English/French, English/German, and English/Italian.

 The Law Library's "Law & Popular Culture" collection is located on the 3rd floor in the Law Library's "Living Room."
 The collection focuses on books that portray the attorney in a variety of contexts.
 U.S. and foreign authors are included, although all of the books are in English.
-Local authors that may be of interest are Laura Caldwell (LUC law faculty), Lowell Komie, and Scott Turow.
+Local authors that may be of interest are Laura Caldwell, Lowell Komie, and Scott Turow.